tim-hardcastle/Pipefish/README.md

 * [Style guide](https://github.com/tim-hardcastle/Pipefish/blob/main/docs/style-guide.md).
 This gives best practices for the style in which one should write Pipefish code.
 * [Functional core, imperative shell](https://github.com/tim-hardcastle/Pipefish/blob/main/docs/functional-core-imperative-shell.md).
 A synopsis of the language paradigm.
 * [The whys of Pipefish](https://github.com/tim-hardcastle/Pipefish/blob/main/docs/the-whys-of-.md).
 This explains the reasoning behind some lower-level design choices which are sufficiently unusual as to need explanation.
-* [Version 0.4: a working prototype](https://github.com/tim-hardcastle/Pipefish/blob/main/docs/working-prototype.md).
-This explains what is meant by calling this version a "working prototype".

 ## Licensing